eggplantiny/eggp.io/content/index.md

 |tech| Vue2, Javascript, Vuetify, Vuex, Chartjs |
 ||                                          |

-### Selvy Checkup
+### Selvy Checkup Mobile

-Selvy Checkup is a mobile web service that provides customized health reports based on health check-up data.
+Selvy Checkup Mobile is a service that provides customized health reports based on health check-up data.

-- Selvy Checkup mobile web app development
 - Developed various charts using Chart.js
 - Developed a Bridge that can be used on both Android and iOS devices
 - Developed a usage registration scenario using Firebase Deep Link
 - Scraped health check-up information and cleaned data using an external company scraping module

+### Selvy Checkup Manager

-- Selvy Checkup Manager back-office web development
+Selvy Checkup Manager is a back-office web application that manages Selvy Checkup Mobile.

 - Developed a back-office for FC and Admin management
 - Developed a usage purchase scenario using IamPort service
 - Developed promotion pages for each insurance company
+- Developed a dashboard for FC and Admin